Elli-ellgard/SatuTe/README.md

 satute  -msa ./examples/data/example_dna.fasta -iqtree path_to_iqtree_exe
 ```

+In our examples folder, we provide files for showcasing SatuTe on amino acid alignments in the subdirectory ‘./examples/examples_aa’.
 For more detailed information and three explained examples, please refer to the [SatuTe Manual PDF](./docs/SatuTe_Manual.pdf).

 ## 4. Options of SatuTe